 Adjust laser PMT power and size gating based on the condition that causes the brightest activation of the transcriptional reporter of interest.
 Recommended settings can be found in Table 4.

 Add prepared worms to ‘cup’.
-Hit Acquire.
+Click Acquire.
 Watch to make sure that all the liquid is not taken up into the machine; this will cause the flow cytometer to take in air and create bubbles in the detector.

-Hit Abort when the sample is low and/or enough animals have been collected.
+Click Stop when the sample is low and/or enough animals have been collected.

 Click Setup | Data Storage | Gated Only.
 This will save the data only based on the size constraints.
 Click Store Gated and save gated data.
 Click Erase to erase data.